kurtbruns/svg-tutorial/content/_index.md

 </g>
 ```

 Global attributes are useful for styling, manipulating and querying elements.
 In general, the `id` attribute is unique and identifies a single element.
-The `class` class attribute is commonly applied to one or more elements to style them the same way.
+The class attribute is commonly applied to one or more elements to style them the same way.

 | Gobal Attributes | Description |
 | --- | --- |